 By: Valerie Ploumpis, National Policy Director

-The seven-page screed on immigration issued by White House today as the Administration’s opening offer in Congressional negotiations on the bipartisan Dream Act are utterly outrageous on their face.
+The White House today issued a seven-page screed on immigration as the Administration’s opening offer in Congressional negotiations on the bipartisan Dream Act.
+The utterly outrageous demands were immediately rejected by the Democratic leadership in both houses.

 Reportedly written by the far-right Political Adviser Stephen Miller, former Communications Director to then-Senator and now Attorney General Jeff Sessions, is an amalgam of every anti-immigration idea advanced by the Trump Administration and Congressional Republicans: